nito0415/BUS_395_SCRUM/README.md

 - [x] Create a GUI for the user to interact with the database.

-- [ ]  Make the GUI more user friendly.
+- [x]  Make the GUI more user friendly.

-- [ ] Use python to fetch appropriate tables and do calculations that highlight high-cost items.
+- [x] Use python to fetch appropriate tables and do calculations that highlight high-cost items.

 - [ ] Access database within Python and run reports for user highlighting frequency of sold products.

-- [ ] Access database within Python and run a report for highest profit margin items that sell the most.
+- [x] Access database within Python and run a report for highest profit margin items that sell the most.

 - [ ] Use data from database to create a dashboard that will give the business owner a broad overview of the business profitability and suggested actions.

+- [ ] Add functionality that suggests what actions to take to save on costs

+- [x] Add a graph on one of the functions to display a profit vs time graph

+- [x] Adding graphing plotting profits over time

+- [x] Add date to orders

+- [ ] Add a dashboard function that runs at startup